Recent Blog Articles

 What are the chances that prostate cancer will return after surgery?

 What Is It?

-Trichomoniasis ("trick") is a sexually transmitted disease (STD) caused by a microscopic one-celled organism called Trichomonas vaginalis.
+Trichomoniasis, nicknamed "trick," is a sexually transmitted disease (STD) caused by a microscopic one-celled organism called Trichomonas vaginalis.
 Trichomoniasis can cause vaginal infections in women and inflammation of the urethra (the tube that drains urine from the bladder) in both sexes.
 In pregnant women, Trichomonas infections also can increase the risk of premature rupture of the membranes and preterm delivery.

 In women, Trichomonas organisms can live in the vagina for many years without causing symptoms.
 If symptoms occur, they can include:

 To continue reading this article, you must log in.